open-pioneer/trails-starter/docs/tutorials/HowToSupportDynamicConfig.md

 Next, we will load the configuration file and pass the configuration to the app.

 We need to edit the `app.ts` file in the `src/samples/map-sample/ol-app` directory.
-We first receive an URL to the configuration file and then (as an example) implement the `resolveConfig` function to load the configuration and pass it to the app.
+We first receive a URL to the configuration file and then (as an example) implement the `resolveConfig` function to load the configuration and pass it to the app.

 The edited `app.ts` file should look like this: